Accessing our website tells us you are happy to receive all our cookies. However you can change your cookie settings at any time. Find out more

 Data collected in the UK is held in accordance with the General Data Protection Regulation (GDPR).
 All reasonable precautions consistent with good industry practices are taken to prevent unauthorised access to this information.
 This safeguard may require you to provide additional forms of identity should you wish to obtain information about your account details.

 We use the information collected primarily to process the task for which you requested of us either via the website or through any other communication.
-We may also send communications with you on, including but not limited to, invitations to our events and webinars, TNC news, industry insights, new products/services and our latest content (whitepapers, guides, reports, infographics, videos and case studies).
-At any time, you can stop receiving emails from us using the link contained in the email.
+We may also send communications to you, including but not limited to, invitations to our events and webinars, TNC news, industry insights, new products/services and our latest content (whitepapers, guides, reports, infographics, videos and case studies).
+At any time, you can stop receiving emails from us using the unsubscribe link contained in the email.
 If you don’t have an email from us to hand or have received other communications and want to opt out, simply email us at email@example.com and we will update our data.

 Our legal basis for the processing of personal data is our legitimate business interests, described in more detail below, although we will also rely on contract, legal obligation and consent for specific uses of data.